FruitShare partners with fruit tree owners and community volunteers to harvest and distribute fruit that would otherwise go to waste.

 The fresh fruit is then split up between the homeowners, volunteers and the Green Urban Lunch Box, where we redistribute the fruit within the community.
 See below for more specific examples of where this fresh fruit goes!

 Food Waste: In the Salt Lake Valley, thousands of fruit trees grow in homeowners’ backyards, collectively producing hundreds of thousands of pounds of fresh fruit each year.
 Due to the amount of attention fruit trees require, much of this fruit falls to the ground and goes to waste!
 Food waste is one of the leading causes of climate change and by reducing the amount of fruit that rots on the ground, we can eliminate a portion of greenhouse gases released into the atmosphere.

 Health Inequity: Additionally, 373,850 people are food insecure in Utah, meaning they do not have adequate resources to purchase nutritionally dense foods.
+Since the coronavirus pandemic started, we have watched the need for food assistance increase significantly.
+It is forecasted that the number of food insecure Utahns will increase by an additional 165,000 individuals.
 According to the Center for Disease Control, “Eating a diet rich in fruits and vegetables daily can help reduce the risk of many leading causes of illness and death, including heart disease, type 2 diabetes, some cancers, and obesity”.
 These problems are serious and we are committed to combating them at a local level.

 Where does the fruit go?

 We scout upwards of 20 trees a day, and schedule based on location.
 Please note you are signing up for a range of time, and can expect us anytime within that range.
 Request a scout here.